 “Growing up I’ve always enjoyed anything connected to business.
-My dad got me into business at an early age, he works 13-14 hours everyday at a factory job and yet always finds time to show me the ins and outs of business.”
+My dad got me into business at an early age, he works 13-14 hours every day at a factory job and yet always finds time to show me the ins and outs of business.”

-Towards the end of my junior year of high school my dad decided to start another business and he chose me to be his “business partner”.
+Towards the end of my junior year of high school, my dad decided to start another business and he chose me to be his “business partner”.
 That summer we created a garage door business named Eden Valley Garage… And this is where I learned how hard, and how much I love the process of business.
 He taught me how to write out expense reports, marketing, networking, to even the small details of handling a business.”

 Aside from business, Mohamad is also influenced by art of all kinds.

-“I always liked the creative aspect of all art forms whether music, movies, writing, paintings, architect etc. I’ve been watching shows like Atlanta, Ozark, The Sopranos and Black Mirror and I find myself breaking down each scene and studying the cinematography.”
+“I always liked the creative aspect of all art forms whether music, movies, writing, paintings, architecture, etc. I’ve been watching shows like Atlanta, Ozark, The Sopranos and Black Mirror and I find myself breaking down each scene and studying the cinematography.”

 He has a love for many different genres of music ranging from Hip Hop to the Blues.
-He grew up on R&B and Pop singers such as Anthony hamilton, Boyz II Men and Michael Jackson and also knows how to play the piano and viola.
+He grew up on R&B and Pop singers such as Anthony Hamilton, Boyz II Men and Michael Jackson and also knows how to play the piano and viola.

 “The one thing I’ve learnt from my dad was that almost everything in this world is related somehow to business.
 So when OPC started, I was excited to merge my love for art and business.”